nsaphra/nsaphra.github.io/content/post/prinia.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["training dynamics", "interpretability"] categories = []
+tags = ["training dynamics", "interpretability", "manifesto"] categories = []

-summary = "I discuss what counts as strong evidence for an explanation of model behavior."
+summary = "What counts as strong evidence for an explanation of model behavior?"

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.